 Simulation study

 We conducted a series of simulations to test the accuracy of the RSD model under a variety of plausible parameter spaces.
 For all scenarios, we fix N1 = 3000, and K = 2000 in the initial conditions, as the Ricker model is most reliably fit for populations fluctuating around their carrying capacity.
 As the dynamic observed in a Ricker population is driven primarily by the relationship of other parameters to K than by the absolute value of K itself, we held the starting value of K constant for all simulations.
+For each set of simulations, we held other variables (that were not being varied) at base values (i.e., noise=2%; starting value of r = 2; change in r = ±25%; change in K = ±75%; time series length = 20 years).
+We then modified parameters as follows.
 We examined the effect of the size of r on model performance by creating scenarios with different starting values of r (0.5, 1, 1.5, 2).
-For each value of r, we then modified r and K individually by a set of intervals from their starting values ±(0% [i.e., no change], 10%, 25%, 50%, 75%) while holding all other parameters constant).
-We also evaluated how the magnitude of stochasticity in the system (as measured by the error term εt) influenced model performance.
+For each value of r, we then modified r individually by a set of intervals from their starting values ±(no change, 10%, 25%, 50%, 75%), while holding the change in K constant (at ±75%), and then, held r at a constant ±25% change while modifying the change in K at each break point through values ±(no change, 10%, 25%, 50%, 75%) while holding all other parameters constant), for a total of 40 scenarios (four starting values of r by five % changes in r plus five percent changes in K).
+We then evaluated how the magnitude of stochasticity in the system (as measured by the error term εt) influenced model performance.
 For generalizability of our simulation results, we simulated error as a percentage of the mean population size, rather than as absolute value (as described in the model above that we used for fitting the RSD).
-For each annual population size in the simulated dataset, a random value was selected from a normal curve of mean 0 and standard deviation of σ (where σ = 1%, 2%, 5%, 10%, 15%) and multiplied by the expected population size generated from the deterministic portion of the model, and, as above, modified r and K individually for each value of noise, for a total of 50 additional scenarios.
-We generated 250 simulated datasets for each of these scenarios assuming breakpoint combinations with 0, 1, 2 and 3 breaks, respectively, that were randomly selected from within the set of possible time points.
-We also tested the impact of time series length by modifying the length of the simulated time series at five-year intervals (over a range from 15 – 30 years, as the number of break point allows) while holding all other parameters constant.
-In total, we generated 93,572 data sets that we examined with our RSD model (94,000 scenarios were attempted but simulations for higher numbers of break points in shorter time series occasionally failed).
+For each annual population size in the simulated dataset, a random value was selected from a normal curve of mean 0 and standard deviation of σ (where σ = 1%, 2%, 5%, 10%, 15%) and multiplied by the expected population size generated from the deterministic portion of the model, and repeated the noise analysis across all % change values for r and K, for a total of 50 scenarios (5 percent noise values by five % changes in r plus five percent changes in K).
+Finally,we also tested the impact of time series length by modifying the length of the simulated time series at five-year intervals (over a range from 15 – 30 years, as the number of break point allows) while holding all other parameters constant, for four additional scenarios.
+We generated 250 simulated datasets for each of the 94 possible scenarios assuming breakpoint combinations with 0, 1, 2 and 3 breaks, respectively, that were randomly selected from within the set of possible time points.
+In total, we generated 93,572 data sets that we examined with our RSD model (94,000 simulations were run but simulations for higher numbers of break points in shorter time series occasionally failed).

 We evaluated the RSD model’s performance for all test scenarios by examining its ability to identify the true break points within the set of the best fitting break point combinations (i.e. the top ranked break point combination and those break point combinations whose AICc values fell within two units of the top ranked).
 We also examined the performance of the break-point weighting tool by calculating the average weightings of all true and erroneous break points identified in the top performing model(s) across all runs of a given scenario.